Best AEO Agencies in 2026: 9 Top Firms for AI Search Visibility

 First Page Sage deserves attention because it combines a long-standing thought-leadership content model with explicit GEO positioning.
 That is an important combination.
 Many enterprise buyers do not need flashy language around AI search; they need a disciplined content system that builds authority, connects to conversion pages, and can adapt to generative interfaces without abandoning what already works.

-The firm's client list includes Salesforce, Logitech, Verizon, Dignity Health, US Bank, Corcoran, Cadence, Rodan + Fields, Alcoa, Sierra Wireless, and Homevestors.
+The firm's client list is heavy on enterprise: Salesforce, Logitech, Verizon, Dignity Health, US Bank, Corcoran, Cadence, Rodan + Fields, Alcoa, Sierra Wireless, and Homevestors.
 It has also been featured by Moz, SEMrush, Search Engine Journal, and HubSpot.
 Founder Evan Bailyn was named alongside Vijay Jacob in Digital Reference's April 2026 NYC AEO/GEO consultant list, which reinforces that the firm is part of the current category conversation.

 Their stated approach blends generative AI for persona research, machine learning for insights, and highly trained human writers.
 That mix is likely attractive to enterprise B2B brands that want a serious content-led engine with attribution discipline.